Language selection

 Exports

-• Canada exported 4 tonnes of lithium carbonates in 2021 after exporting almost none in 2020.
-Most of it was from Ontario and went to India.
+• Canada exported 193 kg of lithium carbonates in 2022, most of it was from Ontario and went to the United Kingdom.

 Imports

 • Canada is a net importer of lithium and lithium products.
-Canada’s lithium oxide and hydroxide as well as lithium carbonates imports totaled $21.7 million, a small increase from $20.5 million in 2020.
-Russia and China accounted for over 60% of the net imports of lithium oxide and hydroxide, whereas Chile accounted for over 65% of the net imports of lithium carbonates.
+Canada’s lithium oxide and hydroxide as well as lithium carbonates imports totalled $34.5 million, a 59% increase from $21.7 million in 2021.
+The U.S. accounted for 41% of the net imports of lithium oxide and hydroxide, whereas Chile accounted for over 64% of the net imports of lithium carbonates.

-• Imports of lithium primary cells and batteries (non-rechargeable) and lithium-ion batteries were $92 million and $741 million, respectively, up from $85 million and $519 million in 2020.
-China and the Unites accounted for over 70% of the net imports of lithium-bearing batteries.
+• Imports of lithium primary cells and batteries (non-rechargeable) and lithium-ion batteries were $138 million and $1,033 million, respectively, up from $92 million and $742 million in 2021.
+China and the United States accounted for 65% of the net imports of lithium-bearing batteries.

 Prices

 Lithium carbonate spot prices have been volatile over the past decade because of soaring demand and a sudden surplus of new lithium development that developed in response.
-By 2021, demand increased again, leading to a surge in lithium carbonate spot prices as the year continued, reaching US$27,400 per tonne by November 2021.
+For fixed-price contracts, the annual average U.S. lithium carbonate price was $37,000 per ton in 2022, almost three times higher than that in 2021.

 A surge in lithium demand for use in electronics, electric vehicles and renewable energy storage led to a spike in spot carbonate prices up to US$24,000 per tonne in 2017.
 After a surplus of new lithium projects reached commercial production in 2017 and 2018, spot prices crashed to a low of US$12,000 per tonne by the end of 2018.

-Lithium carbonate spot prices surged again from US$7,000 per tonne in January 2021 to US$26,200 per tonne by November 2021.
+After surging from US$7,000 per tonne in January 2021 to US$26,200 per tonne by November 2021, lithium carbonate spot prices reached US$67,000 per tonne in November 2022.
 Prices continue to rise because of supply constraints and soaring demand for electric vehicles.
-Spot lithium hydroxide prices also increased significantly from US$9,000 per tonne in January 2021 to US$27,400 per tonne in November 2021.
+Spot lithium hydroxide prices also increased significantly from US$35,300 per tonne in January 2022 to US$78,000 per tonne in November 2022.

 Recycling

-In 2019, a lithium battery recycler, Li-Cycle, began operations in Ontario and ramped up to recycling and processing up to 5,000 tonnes of used lithium ion batteries per year in 2020.
+In 2019, a lithium battery recycler, Li-Cycle, began operations in Ontario and ramped up to recycling and processing up to 5,000 tonnes of used lithium-ion batteries per year in 2020.
 A long-time battery recycler, Toxco-Canada, in British Columbia is the only facility in the world that offers both primary and secondary lithium battery recycling.
 Toxco-Canada has been recycling batteries since 1992.
+Several other companies plan to recycle lithium-ion batteries in Canada, such as Lithion, Electra Battery Materials, and Stelco.

 Notes and sources